West Coast Discovery – US & Canada

 Day 21 Victoria/Vancouver (1B)

+Please note this trip ends on arrival to Vancouver.
 If you are interested in exploring Vancouver and its nearby attractions, it is recommended you book additional post-trip accommodation nights.

 Departure Day (Activities)